webplatform/docs-wpd/Architecture/Topics/index.md

 You can see which topics there are either by viewing that part of any page editing form or this list: [[:Category:Topics]].

 Topics differ from "Topic Clusters" because Topics are designed to be wide-ranging "tags" throughout the site that end users may use to find content, whereas Topic Clusters are used very specifically to auto-generate portions of the See Also sections, and nothing else.
+See [[WPD:Editors_Guide/step_6_author_or_upload_new_content#Topics_and_topic_clusters|Topics and topic clusters]] for more information.

 ===Steps to add a new topic===